MLaaS-idfCts/mlops-trainning-for-rookies/05-jupyter/05-jupyter.md

     3. Configure timeout that turns off the notebook after 5 minutes of it being idle

 ### Key Concepts:
-- jupyterlab
+- Jupyterlab
-- notebooks
+- Notebooks
-- pain
+- Pain

 ### Final Exercise:
 You have suffered enough, take a 5.